-Finished goods and - Cost of direct materials and labor and a proportion of work in progress - manufacturing overheads based on normal operating capacity but excluding borrowing costs.
+Finished goods - Cost of direct materials and labor and a proportion of and work in manufacturing overheads based on normal operating progress capacity but excluding borrowing costs.

 In addition, the company's great-grandson company-ASRock America, Inc.'s commodity inventory is calculated based on the actual purchase cost, using the first-in first-out method.